Checkmarx/JS-SCP/src/cryptographic-practices/README.md

 Cryptographic Practices
 =======================

-Let's make the first statement as strong as your cryptography should be:
-**hashing and encrypting are two different things**.
+Let's make the first statement as strong as your cryptography should be - **hashing and encrypting are two different things**.

 There's a general misconception and most of the time hashing and encrypting are